pkiel/notebook/_posts/2023-12-20-initialMATgrowthRates.md

   likely because all increases in carbonate ion concentration are immediately used by the abiotic precipitation occurring at the cathode-seawater interface.

+# Devil's Advocate
+- The growth tip of *A. cervicornis* is placed distal to the cathode, potentially out of its sphere of influence.
+We may not have experienced the growth potential.
+- Abiotic growth may not be such a bad thing.
+If the coral can maintain a veneer of tissue over the abiotic growth, then the skeleton may incorporate this abiotic precipitate.

+One way to test both of these ideas is to place these corals horizontally how Ian has suggested before, rather than a normal upright position.
+I stopped regluing the fallen corals after the weighing session on 12/15 and placed these corals horizontally.
+My expectation is that the coral will die and be overgrown by the precipitate, negating both the points raised above.
+We shall see.

+## Other evidence
+I need to go through the carbonate chemistry data and then relook at the pH microprofiles and the abiotic incubations I did.

 </div>